Wimbledon is the hardest grand slam tournament to get tickets for. Here are the options.

 1. Apply for tickets in the public ballot

 Introduced in 1924 the Public Ballot has always been oversubscribed.

 Entry into the ballot gives you a place in the draw for tickets, which is done randomly by computer.
 You can’t request tickets for specific courts or day.

-An application form for 2013 can be obtained by submitting a stamped, self-addressed envelope from 1st August 2012 to 15th December 2012.
+As a guide to the dates, an application form for 2013 could have been obtained by submitting a stamped, self-addressed envelope from 1st August 2012 to 15th December 2012.

 Find out more about the ballot application.

 Australian Open membership also offers the benefit of being able to apply for Wimbledon tickets in an AO Member ballot.

 2. British Tennis Member ballot